- Air Force cadets ‘revolt’ after officials remove biblical verse from whiteboard

 He knows it won’t be a quick, easy process.

 “Are we a playoff team?
 C’mon, we can’t expect that,” Jordan said Thursday.
 “But we need to get the ball rolling in the right direction.
 I’m not real happy about the record book scenario last year.
 It’s very, very frustrating.”

-Charlotte finished 7-59 and with the worst winning percentage (.106) in NBA history,
+Charlotte finished 7-59, recording the worst winning percentage (.106) in NBA history.

 But he’s there to make sure they do.

 Jordan saw what he perceived as “resistance” from some players to Dunlap’s ways earlier this week, pulled them aside after practice and dressed them down.
-He told them that he fully supports Dunlap’s philosophies and if they don’t agree with it they won’t be around for long.
+He told them he fully supports Dunlap’s philosophy and if they don’t agree with it, they won’t be around for long.

 That seemed to get the players’ attention.